comit-network/RFCs/RFC-007-SWAP-Ethereum-Basic.md

 When it is called with the correct `secret` as the calldata it will transfer all the Ether to the `redeem_identity` using a `selfdestruct`.
 When it is called without any calldata after the `expiry` it will transfer all the Ether to the `refund_identity` using a `selfdestruct`.

-Note that the contract doesn't check the identity of the caller.
+The contract never checks who is calling the contract so it can be called successfully by anyone.
+The funds will only ever be transferred to the `redeem_identity` or the `refund_identity`.

 The contract is compiled from the following EVM assembly: